LuccaRebelloToledo/integral-module-users/README.md

 $ npm run build

 # Fill in the environment variables in a .env file
-# Refer to .env.example for the required variables
+# Refer to .env.template for the required variables

 # Run docker-compose
 $ docker-compose up -d